 New Haven has an important link to the Lewis and Clark Expedition.
 John Colter, a member of the expedition and called the first "mountain man", settled in New Haven in 1810 on a farm after his many years of exploration.
 He is considered to be the first white man to see the Teton Mountain Range and to step foot into the region that is now Yellowstone National Park.

 Having been built in the late 1800's, much of downtown New Haven is still intact and is on the National Register of Historic Places as the New Haven Commercial Historic District.
 Today, the city is a thriving small community.
 Families are served by the New Haven School District and the Franklin County R-II School District.
-Many festivals and annual events are held throughout the year.
+Many festivals and annual events are held throughout the year such as the Miller's Landing Day on the first Saturday in May.
 New Haven is on the Missouri Wine Trail.
-Autumn weekends will find many visitors coming to New Haven to attend events put on at the Robller Winery and the Bommarito Estate Almond Tree Winery.
+Autumn weekends will find many visitors coming to New Haven to attend events put on at the Robller Winery.
 The Riverfront Cultural Society sponsors many community events such as the Farmer's Market in the summer, live music and speakers, classes and many others.
 The Riverfront Cultural Society is located in the historic Mercantile building that was built in 1872 which was once the "general store" for New Haven.
 A residential area of New Haven is also listed on the National Register of Historic Places which includes part of Maupin Avenue and Wall Street.